lemlac/mulem/docs/reference.md

     print("It's false!")
 ```

-That's the same as this.
+These two are the same thing.

 ```
 if value: